The below IP Protocols for all ages of individuals are highly suggested. Included below are many

 Children's Hospitals, Teaching Hospitals and Universities in all major cities around the world will have

-the best care for everyone affected by IP as their resources are larger then smaller hospitals for diagnosis and continued care and understanding of IP.
+the best care for those affected by IP as their resources are larger then smaller hospitals for diagnosis

-A specialty team should be put in place consisting of an Ophthalmologist, Pediatric
+with continued care and better understanding of IP.

-Ophthalmologist
+It is highly recommended that an initial specialty team be put in place consisting of a Pediatric

-or Retinal Disease Specialist, Neurologist, Dermatologist, and a Geneticist.
-Additional specialists may
+Ophthalmologist and/or Retinal Disease Specialist, Neurologist, Pulmonologist, Dermatologist,

 The IP eye exam is imperative to be completed as soon as possible once IP is known

 REQUIRED EYE EXAMINATIONS FOR THOSE AFFECTED and/or SUSPECTED to have IP

 A dilated fundus exam as soon after birth as the neonatologist or anesthesiologist thinks it is

 safe.
 Sometimes, if there are any suspected retinal abnormalities, an examination under anesthesia is